gofiber/fiber/docs/client/rest.md

 sidebar_position: 1
 ---

-The Fiber Client is a powerful HTTP client optimized for high performance and ease of use in server-side applications.
+The Fiber Client for Fiber v3 is a powerful HTTP client optimized for high performance and ease of use in server-side applications.
 Built on top of the robust FastHTTP library, it inherits FastHTTP's high-speed HTTP protocol implementation.
 The client is designed to make HTTP requests both internally within services or externally to other web services.

 ## Features
 - **Lightweight & Fast**: Leveraging the minimalistic design of FastHTTP, the Fiber Client is lightweight and extremely fast.